Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Simulation Distillation for Efficient Real-World Adaptation

 \subsection{Real World Transfer and Efficient Dynamics Adaptation}

 Our key insight is that global task structure is largely invariant to low-level sim-to-real dynamics gaps.
 For example, in Peg Insertion (\cref{fig:front}), a meaningful latent state captures the locations of the peg and hole, while the value function encodes distance to the goal and motions leading to successful insertion.
 This structure persists across the sim-to-real gap, even though the low-level actions required to realize these behaviors differ between domains.
 Exploiting this decomposition, \Method\ finetunes only the environment-specific dynamics model while freezing the encoder, reward, and value functions.
 Planning with frozen reward and value models enables immediate improvement as dynamics predictions become more accurate, without requiring reward or value bootstrapping in the real world.
 Because the world model can be trained on arbitrary trajectories, \Method\ naturally supports off-policy learning and can incorporate prior data such as demonstrations.
+Importantly, the adaptation remains relatively short horizon and local, since no long-horizon bootstrapping is needed.

-\textbf{Dynamics Adaptation Loss.} When updating the dynamics model, we modify the pretraining loss for predictions made at each time-step $t$ to simply:
+\textbf{Dynamics Adaptation Loss.} When updating the dynamics model we apply the following loss at each time $t$:

-We do not apply data augmentations when optimizing this objective, as pretraining yields a robust encoder $E_\theta$.
-Because the encoder is frozen, it provides consistent latent targets $E_\theta(o_t)$ throughout finetuning, avoiding the need to boot strap a representation as in \eqref{eq:simloss}.
+Because the encoder is frozen, it provides consistent latent targets $E_\theta(o_{t+i+1})$ throughout finetuning, avoiding the need to bootstrap a representation as in \eqref{eq:simloss}.
+This also anchors the adapted dynamics to the same latent representation used by the frozen reward and value models, rather than drifting away from the representation $R_\theta$ and $V_\theta$ were trained to evaluate.

 \textbf{Iterative Improvement.} The overall pipeline for \Method \ is shown in \cref{fig:method} and in pseudo-code in \cref{alg:method}. \Method \ autonomously improves in the real-world by repeatedly collecting $M$ on-policy rollouts under the planner, adding this data to the real-world data set $\realdataset$, then finetuning $f_\theta$ to minimize prediction losses as in \eqref{eq:realloss}.
 Notably, because system identification can effectively learn from any real-world trajectories, \Method \ is a simple off-policy reinforcement learning strategy which can easily incorporate diverse data sources such as demonstrations or play data into $\realdataset$.